-Richard Joseph Jackson is a Professor at the Fielding School of Public Health at the University of California, Los Angeles.
+Richard Joseph Jackson is Professor Emeritus at the Fielding School of Public Health at the University of California, Los Angeles.
 A pediatrician, he has served in many leadership positions with the California Health Department, including the highest as the State Health Officer.

 For nine years he was Director of the CDC’s National Center for Environmental Health and received the Presidential Distinguished Service award.
 In October, 2011 he was elected to the Institute of Medicine of the National Academy of Sciences.

 Jackson was instrumental in establishing the California Birth Defects Monitoring Program and in the creation of state and national laws to reduce risks from pesticides, especially to farm workers and to children.
 While at CDC he established major environmental public health programs and instituted the federal effort to “biomonitor” chemical levels in the US population.
 He has received its Hero Award from the Breast Cancer Fund, Lifetime Achievement Awards from the Public Health Law Association and the New Partners for Smart Growth, the John Heinz Award for national leadership in the Environment, and the Sedgwick Medal, the highest award of the American Public Health Association.
 In 2015 he received the Henry Hope Reed Award for his contributions to the field of Architecture.

 Dick Jackson lectures and speaks on many issues, particularly those related to built environment and health.
 He has co-authored the books: Urban Sprawl and Public Health, Making Healthy Places, and Designing Healthy Communities for which he hosted a four hour PBS series.
 He has served on many environmental and health boards, as well as the Board of Directors of the American Institute of Architects.
 He is an elected honorary member of the American Society of Landscape Architects as well as the American Institute of Architects.
 Richard Jackson is married to Joan Guilford Jackson; they have three grown children and three grandchildren.